enkidevs/curriculum/Android/Fundamentals/drawables/create-animation-drawables.md

 </animation-list>
 ```

 Inside the animation-list tag, we define each frame based on item.
 Each item has a reference to a drawable that represents a frame, and also a duration in milliseconds.
-We choose to declare each frame for the lion fr om 1 to 6 with a 200 milliseconds as duration.
+We choose to declare each frame for the lion from 1 to 6 with a 200 milliseconds as duration.

 3. Create the layout.
 Layout of the Android applications is very simple using the RelativeLayout with an ImageView inside.
 Define the animation as a background for the ImageView like the following below: